 EXCLUSIVE: Nick at Nite‘s first original scripted comedy series See Dad Run has been renewed for a second season.
 The family sitcom starring Scott Baio has received a 20-episode order, matching its first-season pickup.
 Created by Tina Albanese and Patrick Labyorteaux, See Dad Run centers on actor David Hobbs (Baio) who, after a decade on television, becomes a stay-at-home dad so his soap-opera-star wife (Alanna Ubach) can get back in the spotlight.
 But he quickly realizes that playing a dad on television is much different from the real thing.
 Albanese and Labyorteaux executive produce with Nat Bernstein and Mitchel Katlin.
 Upcoming guest stars on the show’s current season include Michele Lee, who plays David’s mom in a Mother’s Day episode, and James Maslow, who will reprise his role as a supporter of Emily’s run for class president.
 Read More »

 EXCLUSIVE: Nickelodeon has ordered three multi-camera comedy pilots.
 Family comedy Instant Mom, which has Tia Mowry in negotiations to star, is for nighttime channel Nick at Nite that targets adult/adolescent viewers, while the superhero-themed The Thundermans and supernatural The Haunted Hathaways are for the daytime children’s channel.

 Instant Mom, from Aaron Kaplan’s Kapital Entertainment, was written by Warren Bell and Jessica Butler loosely based on their real life.
 It centers on a 25-year-old party girl (Mowry) who trades in cosmos for carpools when she marries an older man with kids.
 Bell, Butler and Kaplan executive produce the project, which intends to cast an all-black family.
 This marks Kaplan’s second pilot for Nick at Nite along with Wendell & Vinnie starring Jerry Trainor; it is 3-year-old Kapital Entertainment’s 15th pilot.
 For Mowry — who toplines with her twin sister the Style reality series Tia & Tamera – this marks a return to scripted comedy.
 She recently left BET’s The Game, where she co-starred for five seasons.
 Read More »

-EXCLUSIVE: Nick At Nite has ordered its first original scripted comedy pilot, Daddy’s Home, starring Happy Days alum Scott Baio.
-The multi-camera, half-hour comedy, originally put in development in May, centers on David Hobbs (Baio), an actor who after 10 years of starring as America’s favorite TV dad becomes a stay-at-home father to honor the deal he made with his soap-star wife so she can return to the limelight.
-The project was created by writer-producer Tina Albanese (CSI) and actor Patrick Labyorteaux (Little House On The Prairie), who are executive producing with Baio as well as Eric Bischoff and Jason Hervey through their production company Bischoff Hervey Entertainment.
-“Scott Baio is an actor known and beloved by today’s Nick at Nite viewers, many of whom are parents,” said Nickelodeon’s president of original programming and development Marjorie Cohn.
-“His new project will put a contemporary and comedic twist on parenthood that will make for a great addition to our existing slate of family programming.”
+EXCLUSIVE: Nick At Nite‘s first original scripted comedy pilot, Daddy’s Home, will become the programming block’s first homegrown live-action comedy series.
+I hear that Nickelodeon has given a 20-episode order to the multicamera project starring Happy Days alum Scott Baio.
+Daddy’s Home centers on David Hobbs (Baio), an actor who, after 10 years of starring as America’s favorite TV dad, becomes a stay-at-home father to honor the deal he made with his soap-star wife so she can return to the limelight.
+The project was created by writer-producer Tina Albanese (CSI) and actor Patrick Labyorteaux (Little House On The Prairie), who are executive producing with Baio as well as showrunners Mitchel Katlin and Nat Bernstein, Eric Bischoff and Jason Hervey.
+Nick is not commenting, but at the time the network picked up Daddy’s Home to pilot in October, Nickelodeon’s president of original programming and development Marjorie Cohn said the show puts “contemporary and comedic twist on parenthood that will make for a great addition to our existing slate of family programming.”

 The Parents Television Council fired another volley today at one of its favorite targets: adult-themed cartoons that also attract kids.
 The activist group called for “sweeping reform” of the TV content rating system as a study it released points to what it says are “shocking levels” of sex and drug references in primetime on animation channels that are popular with kids between 12 and 17.
 “Adult content isn’t just creeping into the cartoons that kids today are watching the most; it has overtaken much of that animated programming,” PTC president Tim Winter says.
 “Our data demonstrates that today’s norm is profanity-laden storylines involving everything from rape and cocaine to STDs and crystal meth.”
 PTC is especially upset with programming on Turner’s Cartoon Network and Adult Swim: The report, titled Cartoons Are No Laughing Matter, gave each an “F” grade for their handling of adult-themed animation.
 Disney Channel and Nick At Nite each received an “A”.
 Read More »

 Ray Richmond is contributing to Deadline’s TCA coverage.